Auto Trader cars

 Range is an important consideration when it comes to buying an electric car.

 The number of miles an EV can cover in a single charge depends upon the battery size, the weather, the age of the battery, as well as your driving habits.
 However, this holds true for diesel and petrol cars as well, with the only difference being that their range is dependent upon the age and performance of an internal combustion engine, instead of a battery.
 With EVs, you need to keep in mind the number of charging stations available en route to recharge, especially when you’re out on a long drive You would need to map out the petrol station on the way for diesel/ petrol cars as well, but they are usually more readily available on the way.
 You can use our handy map on where the electric car chargers are available and at what price to help make your journeys smoother.
+Thanks to improvements in battery technology in 2024, many electric vehicles now have ranges exceeding 400 miles per charge, reducing concerns about range anxiety for most drivers.
+However, drivers still need to plan for charging on longer trips, especially in areas with fewer charging stations.
 Related: Driving an EV in winter

 2. Recharge Points